KleeUT/crafting-agile-estimates/slides.md

 ## Understand (and document) the why.

 Speaker:
 Tracking the why your estimates are what they are is critical to making sure that your estimates are agile.
-There are two main reasons behind this.
+There are three main reasons behind this.

 If you dont know why they were set where they were then how can you adjust them should circumstances change?
 If the estimate on a story presumes that a certain case is in effect, reusing the example from earlier lets say that you assumed when estimating a story the sprint before the one your about to plan that the legal department would take issue with the design and/or copy.
 But when you look at it now you can see that legal has signed off both of those thing you'd be right to re-estimate it.

-The second thing that understanding the why will give you is better communication back to the business.
-Using this method you can show the business that they can have a tangable effect
+The second thing that understanding the why will give you is a tool for better communication and collaboartion within the team.
+Documenting these gives a chance for everyone to have their say on what they can see as potential roadblocks and ways to speed up the body of work.

+The third advantage is that using this method you can show the business that they can have a tangable effect on the delivery of the project without cutting features or saying just work faster.
+If you've sighted that issues with legal signoff are blockers to the work then maybe someone managing the project can help you with that rather than you suffering in scilence.
+Maybe you would have brought this up any way but now you can show the monetary cost, and as much as we want software to be an art, in the end it all comes back to money.

+---

+Future you will thank you.

 ---
 ## Hold on a dang minute?